Renahud/quartz-eurostar/content/pensentations/The Blog.md

 ---
 # **Thank you**

-Please visit the blog and give _feed-back_ !
+Please visit the blog and give _feedback_ !

 https://renahud.github.io/quartz-eurostar/